kelayamatoz/ee109-arria10-labs/lab1.md

 }
 ```

+Although Reduce and Fold operate in similar manners, Fold allows user to specify a initial value to perform the reduction, whereas Reduce starts from the first element of the list.

 Compared to Foreach, Reduce and Fold allow users to write more precise code.
 Moreover, it provides the compiler with more information so that the compiler can perform more aggressive optimizations.

 ### Your Turn